smothiki/Replicasystem/src/README.txt

 IV.
 BUGS AND LIMITATIONS

-1. Hard coded IP addresses
+1. Hard coded IP addresses for ease of demonstration
-2. Hard coded random requests generation
-3. Doesn't resend requests on time out
+2. Doesn't resend requests on time out

 ============================================================